-Collection published in Research Involvement and Engagement, Health Research Policy and Systems, Implementation Science, BMC Medical Research Methodology, BMC Health Services Research, and Systematic Reviews.
+Collection published in Research Involvement and Engagement, Health Research Policy and Systems, Implementation Science, Implementation Science Communications, BMC Medical Research Methodology, BMC Health Services Research, and Systematic Reviews.

 Research co-production – sometimes referred to by such terms as participatory research, engaged scholarship, collaborative research, and integrated knowledge translation (IKT) – is about conducting research with those who would use it.
 A defining feature of research co-production is the involvement of patients, clinicians, policy makers, and others as full members of the research team.
 This is done with the expectation that the resulting research is relevant, and will be particularly useful, usable, and used by knowledge users thereby optimizing research impact.
 This cross-journal collection of concept and empirical papers considers some of the key issues currently facing the science and practice of research partnerships and collectively begins to identify elements of a research agenda for research co-production.